intlify/bundle-tools/packages/unplugin-vue-i18n/README.md

   `useVueI18nImportName` option is deprecated in v5.
   This option will be supported with vue-i18n until v9 latest version.

-### `enableSsrTranslationDirective`
+### `optimizeTranslationDirective`

 - **Type**: `boolean` | `string` | `string[]`
 - **Default:** `false`

-  Whether to enable the `v-t` directive for SSR.
+  Whether to optimize `v-t` directive.
 If set to `true`, this plugin's transform will automatically translate to vue-i18n's translation function.
+If you need SSR, you must activate this option.

   If you want to put it manually, you can specify the signature of the translation function as a string or a string array.